libscie/api/README.md

 > _async_ `register(contentKey: string or buffer, profileKey: string or buffer)`

 Register new content into a profile.
-The new content is added inside the profile's `p2pcommons.contents`.
+The new content is added to the profile's `p2pcommons.contents`.

 ### destroy